Open science: Disadvantages

-Open Science is primarily driven by Western, Educated, Industrialized, Rich and Democratic (WEIRD) society that it is challenging for people from the Global South to implement or follow these changes for Open Science.
+Open Science is primarily driven by Western, Educated, Industrialized, Rich and Democratic (WEIRD) society making it challenging for people from the Global South to adopt these aspects of Open Science.
 As a result, it perpetuates inequalities found across cultures.
 However, journal editors have taken note of guidelines for change (e.g.) in order to make sure Open Science is more inclusive with a focus of multi-site studies and value of diversity within Open Science discussion.